An efficient power compliance testing regime requires versatile equipment to accurately trial both AC and DC systems coupled with an ease of use

 In order for the avionics softpanel to fully accomplish its tasks, an AC source like the Chroma 61512 has to be used.
 This unit is a highperformance AC power source that is capable of simulating a wide range of AC line conditions, and meets market requirements by providing the ability to simulate various AC line input conditions as well as measurement of the critical characteristics for unit under test (UUT).
-These features make the 61512 AC source ideal for commercial, power electronics, avionics, military, and regulatory test applications, including bench-top RD design verification, quality assurance, and mass production.
+These features make the 61512 AC source ideal for commercial, power electronics, avionics, and regulatory test applications, including bench-top RD design verification, quality assurance, and mass production.
 Using state-ofthe- art PWM technology, the 61512 can deliver maximum output voltage up to 300V AC with typical distortion of less than 0.3% at 50/60Hz and output frequencies from 15-1,500Hz.
 The AC+DC mode extends the applications by not only providing pure AC voltage, but also a DC component for DC offset testing.

 POWER TESTS AND RESULTS